codeteo/AssignmentAthl/README.md

 layer is the one named Data.
 It interacts with all different kinds of data sources to get the data the app needs to display.

-Each outer layer has a dependency to the one layer that is inner of it.
+Each outer layer depends on it's subsequent inner layer.
 More pricesely it has a dependency to an abstraction of the inner layer.
 This is a principle that is called `Inversion of Control` and it is critical for the success of this architecture.
 In short what this principle says is that high-modules should not depend on lower modules and all the communication should happen through abstractions (Interfaces).
 This way we can have a clean separation of the layers and clear